I Am Wo-Man

 You and me both, she thought.
 It clearly wasn't the rocket pack doing the heavy lifting here.
 Her gravity-nullification must, somehow, be affecting the car too.
 But then, why was she still pushing?
 Why did she still feel the car's full weight pressing down on her arm muscles?
 There was still an effort involved in holding the car over her head, despite the obvious weightlessness of the two of them taken as a whole.
 There must be some weirdness about the way her alien body's gravity control worked, which required this awkward combination of pushing and floating.
 Maybe gravity nullification only applied to some outer periphery surrounding them both, and within it gravity still held sway.
 Maybe.
 She couldn't tell.

-And right now, her mind was on the more . . . intimate matters to come, anyway.
+And anyway, right now her mind was on the more . . . intimate matters to come.
 She commanded herself to fly up faster, and her rocket pack obliged.
 In a quick moment she, and the car, and Mark in the car were hundreds of feet off the ground.
 Time to fly over to his place and —

 Oh, woops!
 Wo-Man was supposed to have just met Mark a few minutes ago, and he hadn't told her where his place was, yet.
 "Where do you live?" she called out.